LZhengisme/LZhengisme.github.io/_pages/about.md

 # About me
-I am currently a final-year undergraduate in the School of Computer Science and Engineering, Sun Yat-sen University, supervised by Prof. [Qinliang Su](http://sdcs.sysu.edu.cn/content/3796).
-I will be a Ph.D. student in CS department, the University of Hong Kong from Fall 2021 under the supervision of Prof. [Lingpeng Kong](https://ikekonglp.github.io/), Prof. [Ping Luo](http://luoping.me/) and Prof. [Ben Kao](https://www.cs.hku.hk/people/academic-staff/kao).
+I am currently a final-year undergraduate in the School of Computer Science and Engineering, Sun Yat-sen University, supervised by [Qinliang Su](http://sdcs.sysu.edu.cn/content/3796).
+I will be a Ph.D. student in CS department, the University of Hong Kong from Fall 2021 under the supervision of [Lingpeng Kong](https://ikekonglp.github.io/), [Ping Luo](http://luoping.me/) and [Ben Kao](https://www.cs.hku.hk/people/academic-staff/kao).
 My research interests include machine learning and natural language processing, in particular latent variable models, structured prediction and their applications on natural language.

 <!-- ## News -->